 Final Fantasy IX.
 Hands down.
 Okay, moving on!

 Just kidding, I have so much I can say about this game.
 SO MUCH.
 I could go on forever.
 But I’ll do my best to keep the gushing short and sweet.
 Final Fantasy IX was the first one I beat in the series.
 Prior to this one, I had tried to play Final Fantasy IV, V, VI, VII, and X (all of which failed spectacularly within the first few hours either because I either thought it was too hard or I got lost and immediately gave up, the mark of every good gamer, clearly).
 I became interested in Final Fantasy IX after our panel published our Best Video Games List.
-Final Fantasy IX ranked pretty high, and I had heard Shaun speak highly of the past and wanted to experience it too.
+Final Fantasy IX ranked pretty high, and I had heard Shaun speak highly of game in the past and wanted to experience it too.

 I loved Final Fantasy IX right from the very beginning.
 All of the characters are so endearing and wonderful (with Zidane and Vivi being the best, cutest bros of all time), and the story is incredibly well paced.
 What begins as a simple, even tropey princess kidnapping evolves into something much more sinister, and the progression feels really natural.
 The music is great.
 The combat is challenging yet rewarding.
 It really required me to be mindful of my decisions, which to that point I hadn’t really experienced before.
 It was a great experience.